Inside the Coolest Museum in Western New York: Corning Glass

 Torey put the glass on the metal rod, almost in the same fashion a candy maker would spin threads of sugar on a paper cone to make cotton candy.
 She brought it over to where I was sitting, ready to go with safety goggles on, and told me the right amount of time to blow air through the rod to inflate the pumpkin.
 (If you’re glass forming a flower your participation is to pinch petals from the ball of glass using tweezers when instructed.
 This is instead of blowing air into it as I did for the pumpkin.)

 (Note: during COVID, no one can blow into the tube, not even the gaffer.
 Instead, they’ve invented a device with a tube that blows air into the metal pole, which is controlled with a foot petal.)

 I was like a kid in a candy store!
 I loved the black and white glass squash forming before my eyes and I really enjoyed watching Torey easily excel at her craft.

 You only have a few seconds to take a photo of the piece when it’s complete before its popped into the temperature controlled storage “closet” to cool.
 It arrives to your home just days later if you’ve opted for shipping.
 (The other option is to pick it up the next day.)

-My happy pumpkin now sits among a pumpkin patch at home.
+My pumpkin now sits among a pumpkin patch at home during fall.
 But when winter comes around it won’t expire because it’s non-perishable.
 The best part I think of my memorable day there whenever I look at it.

 The museum is open everyday except major holidays: